sparshSL/Electron_Webcam/README.md

 # Electron_Webcam
-A webcam app to take live feed and convert to black and white and also save image for windows.
+A webcam app to take live feed and can toggle the video to black and white while also proving a save image option.

 1. Please clone the repository in VScode
 2. Install electron using